-For those who don’t know me, my name is jun tariman–a broadcast journalist with 25 years Radio-TV experience.
-I am based in Cebu, Philippines.
+For those who don’t know me, my name is jun tariman–a broadcast journalist with 27 years Radio-TV experience.
+I am a Cebuano but i am now based in Manila, Philippines.
 My media colleagues call me juntar (short for my complete screen name)

-I’m also a part-time instructor for mass communication subjects at the University of San Jose Recoletos (USJ-R).
-Among the subjects i have handled: Introduction to Broadcast Media; Radio-TV Writing; Media Laws and Ethics; Cebuano Journalism; Radio Management and Workshop; Investigative Journalism; Media Advertising; Public Relations; and Media Planning and Promotions.
+I was a part-time instructor for mass communication subjects at the University of San Jose Recoletos (USJ-R).
+Among the subjects i had handled: Introduction to Broadcast Media; Radio-TV Writing; Media Laws and Ethics; Cebuano Journalism; Radio Management and Workshop; Investigative Journalism; Media Advertising; Public Relations; and Media Planning and Promotions.

 Working with the media is fun and very challenging.
 I could still remember the first time i heard the work of a journalist when i was in Grade 4 back in Clarin, Misamis Occidental.
 My Mommy Hera (my mother’s younger sister) encouraged me to take up journalism in College hence we had a relative who was a journalist (i forgot who?).
 But mommy Hera died few months later in 1977 which forced me to go back to my parents in Mandaue City, Cebu.
 By the way, i was like an adopted son of mommy Hera.